-VAT registration and recovery of VAT incurred on expenditure has always been tricky for holding companies and things have become even more difficult as more and more cases suggest that HMRC may be targeting holding company structures.
+VAT registration, and the recovery of VAT incurred on expenditure, have always been tricky for holding companies.
+Things have become more challenging as HMRC targets holding company structures.

-There have been a number of cases over the years dating back to Polysar in the 1990s and more recent cases such as Norseman Gold, BAA, Ryanair and W Resources.
-A number of key points to emerge from these cases are:
+There have been a number of cases over the years dating back to Polysar in the 1990s.
+More recent cases include Norseman Gold, BAA, Ryanair, Larentia & Minerva and W Resources.
+From these, a number of key points to note have emerged…

-- The holding company must be carrying on an economic activity and be registered for VAT.
-This tends to mean that it has direct or indirect involvement in the management of its subsidiaries rather than issuing invoices for ‘management charges’ with no real managerial involvement.
+The holding company must be undertaking an economic activity and be registered for VAT.
+This tends to mean that it has direct or indirect involvement in the management of its subsidiaries – rather than issuing invoices for ‘management charges’ with no real managerial involvement.

-- The holding company must actually be the recipient of the supplies that it wants to recover VAT on.
-May seem like an obvious point but is something that can cause issues particularly in a takeover situation where an SPV is formed to make the acquisition.
+The holding company must actually be the recipient of the supplies that it wants to recover VAT on.
+This may seem like an obvious point but is something that can cause issues, particularly in a takeover situation where a Special Purchase Vehicle (SPV) is formed to make the acquisition.

 Likewise, the holding company must also have contracted for the services.

 Clear agreements in place